 For accounts payable teams, the key things to understand are the role that NACHA file format plays in the accounts payable process and the best ways to facilitate payments with it.

-What is NACHA file format?
+What is the NACHA file format?

 NACHA file format is a set of instructions that, when uploaded into a bank portal, successfully initiates a batch of ACH payments.
 NACHA file format is the protocol for structuring those instructions in a way that successfully initiates the payments.
 While the details of each NACHA file may vary from payment to payment, typically each line is 94 characters long and includes critical payment instructions like: